recursivefunk/luvely/README.md

 ![Alt text](logging-out.png "Logging Out")

-The above code is taken from test/test.js - run it to see PIMP in action.
+The above code is taken from test/test.js - run it to see luvely in action.
 More features (and real tests) coming soon